fcsalgado/rna_pipelines_gasteracanthines/Filtrado de secuencias/README.md

 sed -i 's/U/T/g' silva.db

-# index the fasta file to be used in bowtie
+# index the fasta file to be used in bowtie, this can take ages to run and it can be really heavy.
+Use multiple processors

 bowtie2-build /data/gpfs/projects/punim1528/a_minax/silva_db/silva.db /data/gpfs/projects/punim1528/a_minax/silva_db/SILVA